Macintosh statistical software

 The online (cloud) version is also very responsive.

 Syntax mode shows the R syntax for each menu command, helping you to learn it or to make scripts to reproduce the same actions over and over, ... except for importing data.
 Data can be imported in numerous ways, including SPSS, SAS, and Stata files.
-When we imported an SPSS file, value labels came through, but it does not support variable labels at all.
-Likewise, it did not export variable labels consistently.
-Export from Jamovi to SPSS resulted in errors on some data files as the number of characters in some fields was not correctly marked.
+It supports variable labels but not value labels at all.
+In the past, not checked recently, export from Jamovi to SPSS resulted in errors on some data files as the number of characters in some fields was not correctly marked.

-Jamovi’s menus are kept within its own window instead of at the top of the screen, and the open/save dialogue box is very different, though it does show shortcuts for the documents, downloads, desktop, and home folders (it also has the odd new Microsoft approach to open/save/print, creating a whole new window/interface for it).
-You can, however, drag and drop data files onto it — saving time.
+Jamovi’s menus are kept within its own window instead of at the top of the screen, and the open/save dialogue box is quite different, though it does show shortcuts for the documents, downloads, desktop, and home folders, and you can click Browse to get the standard interface.

-Variable names have to be fixed up before importing data, because the variable lists work in alphabetical order and don't show labels.
+Variable names have to be cleaned before importing data, because the variable lists work in alphabetical order and don't show labels.

 For ideological reasons, you only get Enter for linear regression.
 You can however do multiple blocks which is at least better than PSPP if not up to JASP.
 Regression allows easy entry of factors and weights.

-If you do a student’s t-test on groups with different variances, it prints a warning rather than using the alternate formula; at this point you are supposed to switch to Welch’s test.
-More concerning: t-tests require two-value variables (you can't pick, say, Dodge vs Chrysler from a list of automotive brands; you have to create a new variable consisting solely of Dodge and Chrysler), which is a nuisance, especially given the painful interface for recoding.
+If you do a student’s t-test on groups with different variances, it prints a warning rather than using the alternate formula; at this point you must to switch to Welch’s test (it would be nice if descriptives were standard and if it switched automatically to Welch’s). t-tests require two-value variables (you can't pick, say, Dodge vs Chrysler from a list of automotive brands; you have to create a new variable consisting solely of Dodge and Chrysler), which is a nuisance, especially given the painful interface for recoding.
 This is the same as in JASP.

 Other issues include no support for date or time variables; and no ability to direct output to new variables.
 You can’t copy and paste from BBedit into Jamovi, but must use its clunky though powerful data transformation system.
 The program is almost quite large on disk, due to the integrated software — R, Electron, Mantle, Python, and ReactiveCoca.